miyako/wak-zip/README.md

 zip.unzip(input, output, level, verbose);

 ```
 **Note**: Unicode file paths are supported on all platforms.
 You can ignore dot files and dot folders for both archiving and extracting.
-Seccifying the verbose option will list all relatives paths in stdOut.
+Seccifying the verbose option will list all relative paths in stdOut.